Marriage in Turkey for Non-Turkish Citizens

-As a contract of Family Law, marriage has strictly regulated formal requirements under the Turkish Civil Code (hereinafter referred to as “TCC”).
-Therefore, the validity of a marriage depends not only on the parties’ capacities to marry or the absence of an impending situation, but also on complete consistence with these strict formal requirements.
+As a contract of Family Law, marriage in Turkey has strictly regulated formal requirements under the Turkish Civil Code (hereinafter referred to as “TCC”).
+Therefore, the validity of a marriage in Turkey depends not only on the parties’ capacities to marry or the absence of an impending situation but also on complete consistency with these strict formal requirements.